Host ASP.NET Core in Docker containers

 Docker images for ASP.NET Core Learn how to build and dockerize an ASP.NET Core app.
 Explore Docker images maintained by Microsoft and examine use cases.

-Find out how to use the Visual Studio Tools for Docker extension to deploy an ASP.NET Core app to a Docker host on Azure using PowerShell.
+Find out how to use the Visual Studio Container Tools extension to deploy an ASP.NET Core app to a Docker host on Azure using PowerShell.

 Configure ASP.NET Core to work with proxy servers and load balancers